JohanLi1990/Learning_Notes/TulingNotes.md

 10. **Repeat Cycle Until Shutdown**
     - Execution ↔ Profiling ↔ JIT ↔ GC cycles continue for the life of the JVM process.
     - On shutdown, JVM may run a final GC and then tear down threads and memory.

+## 垃圾收集器ParNew&CMS与底层三色标记算法详解 (Tri-color marking) 2025-09-21
+- Various collection algorithms, Garbage collectors usually employ one or more algorithms in its implementations
+- Algorithms:
+    - Copying collection: usually in young generation
+      - From space and to Space (Survior 1 and Survivor 2)
+    - Mark and Sweep
+    - Mark-Sweep-Compact
+    - Generatonal Collection (a trategy not a new algorithm): Copying for young gen (fast) + Mark-Sweep-Compact for old gen (handles large objects avoid fragmentations)
+- Concurrent Mark Sweep Collector
+  - initial Mark: STW
+  - Concurrent Mark:
+  - Conccurrent Preclean
+  - Remark: STW
+  - Concurrent Seep
+  - Concurrent Reset:
+- If there are sudden heavy load on the app, CMS can degrade to PrallelOld, which is fully STW.
+- Tricolor marking:
+  - Black (Node visited and all children visited  will be grey)
+  - Grey (process about to visite the node but hasn't reached yet)
+  - white (not visited node)
+  - **Strong invariant: No black -> white edges exist**
+  - **Weak invariant: Black -> white edges may exist but every such edge is recorded so the collector will re(scan) it**
+  - However if not careful, there could be some white nodes being refered back to black node during concurrent Marking phase.
+Then if there are no procedures to protect thos white nodes, they will be garbage collected and then our applicaiton will throw Exceptions.
+  - Two ways to resolve the previous problem:
+    - Incremental - Update (aka insertion barrier)
+      - On pointer write, if we store a refere x-> y we either Grey the target y immediately or Record the modfied slot/card so the source will be rescanned:
+        ```c
+        on_write(field, newRef):
+        if marking_in_progress:
+          if object(holder(field)) is BLACK:
+            record_modified_card(holder(field))   // or shade(newRef)

+        ```
+      - Effect: prevents a black object from “silently” pointing to white—either the target becomes gray, or the card with the black source is rescanned later.
+    - SATB - Snapshot-At-The-Beginning.
+      - Freeze the heap graph at `initial marking`, On overwrite, log the **old** reference so anything that was reachable at the snapshot remains marked.
+        ```c
+        on_write(field, newRef):
+        if marking_in_progress:
+          oldRef = *field
+          if oldRef != null:
+            enqueue_SATB_buffer(oldRef)  // old ref will be marked
+        *field = newRef
+        ```
+      - Effect: ensures objects that were reachable at the beginning can’t be lost even if the mutator drops the last reference during marking.
+  - Which JVM collectors use what?
+    - CMS: Incremental-update write barrier + card table; remark rescans dirty cards.
+    - G1: SATB barrier; logs old refs in per-thread buffers; remark drains these.
+    - Shenandoah: SATB + load barriers for concurrent evacuation.
+    - ZGC: heavy use of load barriers with colored pointers; maintains reachability and remapping without long pauses (conceptually enforces the invariant on loads rather than stores).